rafl/nanomsg-raw/README.md

 If the function succeeds a true value is returned.
 Otherwise, `undef` is returned and `nn_errno` is set to to one of the values defined below.

+###
+\* `EBADF`
+The provided socket is invalid.
+\* `ENOPROTOOPT`
+The option is unknown at the level indicated.
+\* `EINVAL`
+The specified option value is invalid.
+\* `ETERM`
+The library is terminating.

 These are the generic socket-level (`NN_SOL_SOCKET` level) options:

+###
+\* `NN_LINGER`
+Specifies how long the socket should try to send pending outbound messages after `nn_close` has been called, in milliseconds.
+Negative values mean infinite linger.
+The type of the option is int.
+The default value is 1000 (1 second).
+\* `NN_SNDBUF`
+Size of the send buffer, in bytes.
+To prevent blocking for messages larger than the buffer, exactly one message may be buffered in addition to the data in the send buffer.
+The type of this option is int.
+The default value is 128kB.
+\* `NN_RCVBUF`
+Size of the receive buffer, in bytes.
+To prevent blocking for messages larger than the buffer, exactly one message may be buffered in addition to the data in the receive buffer.
+The type of this option is int.
+The default value is 128kB.
+\* `NN_SNDTIMEO`
+The timeout for send operation on the socket, in milliseconds.
+If a message cannot be sent within the specified timeout, an `EAGAIN` error is returned.
+Negative values mean infinite timeout.
+The type of the option is int.
+The default value is -1.
+\* `NN_RCVTIMEO`
+The timeout for recv operation on the socket, in milliseconds.
+If a message cannot be received within the specified timeout, an `EAGAIN` error is returned.
+Negative values mean infinite timeout.
+The type of the option is int.
+The default value is -1.
+\* `NN_RECONNECT_IVL`
+For connection-based transports such as TCP, this option specifies how long to wait, in milliseconds, when connection is broken before trying to re-establish it.
+Note that actual reconnect interval may be randomised to some extent to prevent severe reconnection storms.
+The type of the option is int.
+The default value is 100 (0.1 second).
+\* `NN_RECONNECT_IVL_MAX`
+This option is to be used only in addition to `NN_RECONNECT_IVL` option.
+It specifies maximum reconnection interval.
+On each reconnect attempt, the previous interval is doubled until `NN_RECONNECT_IVL_MAX` is reached.
+A value of zero means that no exponential backoff is performed and reconnect interval is based only on `NN_RECONNECT_IVL`.
+If `NN_RECONNECT_IVL_MAX` is less than `NN_RECONNECT_IVL`, it is ignored.
+The type of the option is int.
+The default value is 0.
+\* `NN_SNDPRIO`
+Sets outbound priority for endpoints subsequently added to the socket.
+This option has no effect on socket types that send messages to all the peers.
+However, if the socket type sends each message to a single peer (or a limited set of peers), peers with high priority take precedence over peers with low priority.
+The type of the option is int.
+The highest priority is 1, the lowest priority is 16.
+The default value is 8.
+\* `NN_IPV4ONLY`
+If set to 1, only IPv4 addresses are used.
+If set to 0, both IPv4 and IPv6 addresses are used.
+The default value is 1.

 ### nn\_getsockopt($s, $level, $option)